 The type of visa you'll need in Thailand (and how you get that visa) will depend on your nationality, teaching job and perhaps other factors like whether you get your job in advance of your arrival, or if you get hired locally in Thailand.
 Be sure to speak to an International TEFL Academy Advisor by calling 773-634-9900 to discuss your specific questions and concerns about your visa for teaching English in Thailand.

-Length: Your Non-B Immigrant visa will have the same expiration as your work visa, which is typically the length of your teaching contract.
+Once your school has successfully obtained your teacher’s license and work permit, you will visit an Immigration office.
+Your Non-B Immigrant visa will then be extended to the same expiration as your work visa, which is typically the length of your contract.

-For more information, you can check out the Thai Embassy and Consulates website: http://www.thaiembassy.org/main/
+For more information, you can check out the Thai Embassy and Consulates website

 These laws are subject to change and it is up to you to make sure you have the most updated information.
 It is very important that visa applicants check the specific requirements of the consulate where the visa will be processed.